In a nutshell...

-- Damage is visible as dead, dying or yellowing patches of grass.
+- Damage is visible as dead, dying, or yellowing patches of grass.

 - Damage may be in certain seasons because of the lifecycle of the pest.
-It's mainly the larvae that do most damage by eating plant roots.
+It's mainly the larvae that do the most damage by eating plant roots.

 - Also seen as clover with pale green, withering leaves, where the clover flea has rasped off the soft under-leaf tissue, or the clover weevil has eaten circular patches around the leaf edge.